 Williams called a defense argument "condescending" that sought Mosby's recusal because her husband, Nick Mosby, is a councilman in a district that experienced rioting.
 He said he also agreed with the prosecution's assertion that Mosby's reading of a statement of probable cause did not make her a witness in the case.

-In announcing the charges, Mosby said: "Mr. Gray suffered a severe and critical neck injury as a result of being handcuffed, shackled by his feet and unrestrained inside of the (Baltimore police) wagon."
+, Mosby said: "Mr. Gray suffered a severe and critical neck injury as a result of being handcuffed, shackled by his feet and unrestrained inside of the (Baltimore police) wagon."

 The six officers face charges ranging from assault to murder.
 All six have pleaded not guilty.
 The officers were not in court Wednesday.